FairOD: Fairness-aware Outlier Detection: Conclusions

-Despite the vast body of work on designing new detection algorithms, there exists a minimal amount of work on the fairness aspects of OD.
-Specifically, we are aware of only two existing pieces of work ~\cite{p2020fairOD, conf/ecai/DavidsonR20} on the subject.
-P and Sam Abraham~\cite{p2020fairOD} propose a detector called FairLOF, that applies an ad-hoc procedure to introduce fairness specifically to the LOF algorithm \cite{breunig2000lof}.
-However, this approach suffers from several drawbacks.
-First, it invites disparate treatment at decision time that necessitates access to protected variable values, which may not be available in certain application domains or is otherwise unlawful to use, e.g. in domains like housing, employment, etc. Second, it only prioritizes statistical parity, which as we discussed in Sec. \ref{sec:prelim}, may permit ``laziness.''
-Lastly, since the approach is based on LOF, it is not end-to-end, and therefore cannot optimize a concrete objective function but is rather a heuristic procedure.
-The other fairness related work on OD is by Davidson and Ravi \cite{conf/ecai/DavidsonR20}, which focuses on quantifying the fairness of an OD model's outcomes \textit{post hoc} (i.e., proceeding detection) rather than tackling the fair outlier detection problem, which thus has a different scope.
+{\bfseries Outlier Detection and Fairness} Outlier detection (OD) is a well-studied problem in the literature~\cite{aggarwal2015outlier, gupta2013outlier, chandola2009anomaly}, and finds numerous applications in high-stakes domains like health-care~\cite{luo2010unsupervised}, security~\cite{gogoi2011survey}, and finance~\cite{phua2010comprehensive}.
+However, only a few studies focus on OD’s fairness aspects.
+P and Sam Abraham~\cite{p2020fairOD} propose a detector called FairLOF that applies an ad-hoc procedure to introduce fairness specifically to the LOF algorithm \cite{breunig2000lof}.
+This approach suffers from several drawbacks: (i) it mandates disparate treatment, which may be at times infeasible/unlawful, e.g. in domains like housing or employment, (ii) only prioritizes SP, which as we discussed in Sec. \ref{sec:prelim}, can permit ``laziness,'' (iii) it is heuristic, and cannot be concretely optimized end-to-end.
+Concurrent to our work, Zhang and Davidson~\cite{zhang2020towards} introduce a deep SVDD based detector employing adversarial training to obfuscate protected group membership, similar to our \crl{} baseline.
+This approach also has issues: (i) it only considers SP, and (ii) it suffers from well-known instability due to adversarial training~\cite{kodali2017convergence, madras2018learning, cevora2020fair}.
+A related work by Davidson and Ravi \cite{davidson2020framework} focuses on quantifying the fairness of an OD model's outcomes after detection, which thus has a different scope.

-To our knowledge, we are the first to systematically formalize and address the fair OD problem via an end-to-end, optimization-based solution.
-We expect the desiderata that we established for the fair OD problem in this work to yield further studies by the community on the subject.
-To facilitate this process, we share the source code of our proposed method as well as the datasets used in this paper at \url{https://tinyurl.com/fairOD}.